Alright meatmaggots, LET'S GET STUPID LOUD!

 - 419 Scam: In the episode "The 6th Disgustoid" Gweelok fell for this trick reading an e-mail from a scammer claiming to be the prince of some foreign country.
 The scammer's identity is revealed to be Bromanor.

-- Deranged Animation: Though considering Cartoon Network's recent efforts, this shouldn't come as a surprise.
+- Deranged Animation: Though considering Cartoon Network's then-recent efforts, this shouldn't come as a surprise.

 - Ears as Hair: Dingle has hair that looks like dog ears.